UbiquityRobotics/learn/quick_start/loki/loki_beta.md

 ## Starting the Loki

 Depending on the type of battery supplied, the Loki will be turned on via the power switch or jumper.
-Some of the 5v LiPo battery packs do not sense the switch, and need to be powered on manually.
-When the Loki turns on both the Rpi red LED and all the Loki LEDs should light.
+(Note: some of the 5v LiPo battery packs do not sense the switch, and need to be powered on manually.)
+When the Loki turns on both the RPi red LED and all the Loki LEDs should light.
 If firmware is working the LEDs should blink when you turn the wheels.
 The wheels should be able to turn freely.

 ## Connecting to the Loki.